 An early starter

-Ingemar Stenmark began skiing at the age of five.
+Ingemar Stenmark is widely regarded as the most successful Alpine skier of all time.
+He began skiing at the age of five.
 Three years later, he won his first national championship.

 At the 1976 Innsbruck Winter Games, Stenmark won a bronze medal in the giant slalom.
 This was despite lying in only eighth place after the first run.
 Two years later, Stenmark won 13 World Cup races during the 1978-1979 season, a feat no man has ever equalled.